 The GBA gene provides instructions for making an enzyme called beta-glucocerebrosidase.
 This enzyme is active in lysosomes, which are structures inside cells that act as recycling centers.
 Lysosomes use digestive enzymes to break down toxic substances, digest bacteria that invade the cell, and recycle worn-out cell components.
 Based on these functions, enzymes in the lysosome are sometimes called housekeeping enzymes.
 Beta-glucocerebrosidase is a housekeeping enzyme that helps break down a large molecule called glucocerebroside into a sugar (glucose) and a simpler fat molecule (ceramide).
 Glucocerebroside is a component of the membrane that surrounds cells.
 It gets broken down by beta-glucocerebrosidase when cells die, and the components are reused as new cells are formed.

 Mutations in the GBA gene greatly reduce or eliminate the activity of beta-glucocerebrosidase in cells.
 As a result, glucocerebroside is not broken down properly.
 This molecule and related substances can build up in white blood cells called macrophages in the spleen, liver, bone marrow, and other organs.
 The abnormal accumulation and storage of these substances damages tissues and organs, causing the characteristic features of Gaucher disease.

 Changes in the GBA gene are also associated with Parkinson disease and parkinsonism, which are similar disorders that affect movement.
 Characteristic features include tremors and impaired balance and coordination (postural instability).
-People with Gaucher disease have mutations in both copies of the GBA gene in each cell, while those with a mutation in just one copy of the gene are called carriers.
+People with Gaucher disease (described above) have mutations in both copies of the GBA gene in each cell, while those with a mutation in just one copy of the gene are called carriers.
 People with Gaucher disease and people who are carriers of a GBA gene mutation have an increased risk of developing Parkinson disease or parkinsonism.

-- Acid beta-glucosidase
+- acid beta-glucosidase

 - beta-D-glucosyl-N-acylsphingosine glucohydrolase